Back to Medals and Decorations of Israel

 Ribbons for acts performed before the Independence of Israel

 With the Independence of Israel and the institution of the Israel Defense Forces in 1948, all Jewish underground organizations were abolished.
 Many of the fighters for the establishment of Israel found their place in the ranks of the IDF.
 It took about 10 years before a ribbon was instituted to remember participation in the former mainstream Hagana underground defense force.
-Ribbons for participation in other organizations followed, but official recognition of the more "right wing" underground organizations such as the Etzel and Lechi came only after former Etzel leader Menahem Begin became prime minister of Israel in 1977.
-Till then these organizations were officially ignored.
+Ribbons for participation in other organizations followed, but official recognition of the more "right-wing" underground organizations such as the Etzel and Lechi came only after former Etzel leader Menahem Begin became prime minister of Israel in 1977.
+Till then, these organizations were officially ignored.

 Some of the campaign ribbons are still available in shops but finding the service ribbons (for acts done before the Independence of Israel) is much harder.
 Since these ribbons have become history, I present, where possible pictures of people wearing these ribbons.